 The DMV issues handicapped license plates for cars and motorcycles, placards, motorcycle stickers and expedited service permits.
 Only those with a permanent disability qualify for license plates or permits.
 A disabled person with a reversible condition may obtain only placards or motorcycle stickers.

 Plates are assigned to a specific vehicle.
 Placards can be used on any vehicle but must be used only by the disabled individual.
 Motorcycle stickers are affixed to the license plate.

 Disabled plates are listed with the prefix "PH" in official DMV records and documents.
 The license plate number for the plate pictured is "PH00000".

 Organizations may receive plates and/or placards for use only on vehicles which are used primarily for transporting the disabled.

 A third party who wishes to obtain plates or placards at a DMV office must have a Power of Attorney from the applicant.

 Organizations that use state or federal grants to provide transportation services to the elderly or disabled qualify for exempt license plates and an exemption from Governmental Services Taxes.

-A licensed physician or advanced practice registered nurse must certify an individual's disability by completing the bottom half of the application.
+A licensed physician, advanced practice registered nurse or physician's assistant must certify an individual's disability by completing the bottom half of the application.
 The patient must have one or more of the following conditions to qualify:

 The physician or nurse must also certify whether a patient's condition is subject to change and, if so, the length of time the disability is expected to last.
 DMV will issue up to two placards or motorcycle stickers for temporary or moderate conditions.